S4g4nesque/odin-recipes/README.md

 - using headings as well as paragraphs
 - adding images and good practice with use of attributes ("alt" in particular)
 - using ordered+unordered lists
+- creating relative links for each recipe

+Takeaway's:
+- workflow:
+    - ctrl+arrow-key allows you to navigate faster through text (cursor moves in "chunks" rather than individual characters)

+    - noticing typing habits that could be improved to better workflow (use of left vs right hand for shift+key)

+- code:
+        - still getting getting accustomed to use of whitespace using a new line (not break) in the middle of a paragraph makes for easier reading

+        - copy paste is not only easier but gives a sense of consistency across pages, but still practicing typing from scratch to solidify things learned